H265 vs H264 – Which Video Codec Is Better?

 Background and Development

-H.264, also known as Advanced Video Coding (AVC), set industry standards upon its release in 2003.
+H.264, also called Advanced Video Coding (AVC), basically set the bar when it dropped back in 2003.
 It became the backbone for video streaming services, Blu-ray discs, and broadcast TV.
-With its balance of quality and file size, H.264 garnered widespread adoption across various platforms.
+The reason it caught on so fast?
+It struck a really nice balance between visual quality and file size.
+Pretty much every platform you can think of adopted it.

 Technical Differences